odoo/documentation/accounting/others/reporting/customize.rst

 Overview
 ========

-Odoo 9 comes with a powerful and easy-to-use reporting framework.
+Odoo 11 comes with a powerful and easy-to-use reporting framework.
-Creating new reports (such as a tax report or a balance sheet for a specific country) to suit your needs is now easier than ever.
+Creating new reports (such as a tax report or a balance sheet or income statement with specific groupings and layout ) to suit your needs is now easier than ever.

 Activate the developer mode
 ===========================